BG-RyanM/dispatchio/README.md

 A challenge of developing such systems is that communication over a network can be delayed or unreliable, so messages sent by one entity to another must be decoupled from the reply the other might send back.
 There must be facilities for dealing with non-received replies.

+## What This Framework Does and Doesn't Do

+dispatchio is built on top of Python's `async` features.
+Right now, there's no support for multi-threaded use.

+To be written:
+* Features for cross-process use and networking

 ## Basic Concepts

 In this framework, messages are discrete collections of data that travel by various means between message dispatchers and message listeners, via pipelines whose implementation details are taken care of by this library.
 For the most basic usage, users only need to specify a destination ID or group ID, and the pipelines get the message where it needs to go.
 This communication can happen within a process, between processes, or even across a network.
 There will eventually be mechanisms that allow easy interface through GRPC, TCP/IP, Kafka, etc., with minimal setup on the part of the user.